-5. Within this Sphere, Competency 14.1 is chosen, as it describes key outcomes of CPE activities that meet identified learning needs.
+5. Within this Sphere, the RDN chooses Competency 14.1, as it describes key outcomes of CPE activities that meet identified learning needs.
 To complete their updated Plan, the RDN selects additional Spheres and Competencies and then clicks "Next Step".